aendeavor/i3buntu/resources/doc/macOS.md

 cd bash-5.0

 # check how many patches are currently available
-# if not working, download and patch separately with `patch -p0 -i patches/bash50-0XX`
+# if this does not work, download and patch separately with `patch -p0 -i patches/bash50-0XX`
 curl 'https://ftp.gnu.org/gnu/bash/bash-5.0-patches/bash50-[001-016]' | patch -p0

 # configure and build BASH5
 ./configure